Fieldnotes.scot is the home of a developing body of work on human systems, development, and the conditions that make viable change possible.

 The companion space for the gospel, directors’ notes, and the gentler strand of the work where seriousness can be carried without solemnity.

-The site increasingly focuses on a missing language for development: the middle ground between stability and contribution, where experience is integrated into capability and horizons become more navigable.
+The site increasingly focuses on the missing language of development: the middle ground between signal and action, where experience is interpreted, integrated into capability, and either distorted or clarified before a life can move responsibly.